gl-inet/docs3.x/docs/setup/gl-mv1000w/first_time_setup.md

 ![Power on](https://static.gl-inet.com/docs/en/3/setup/gl-ar750s/first_time_setup/power1.jpg){class="glboxshadow"}

-*Note: Hot plug for TF card is **not** supported.
+*Note: Hot plugging for TF card is **not** supported.
 If you want to use TF card, please insert before powering on the router.*

 ## 2. Connect